 Discover 2-3 use cases

-In Mergeflow, “Markets” and “Technology Blogs” are particularly good places to look for use cases.
+In Mergeflow, “Markets” and “Technology Blogs” are particularly good places to look for use cases, or even for game-changing innovations (which are sometimes applications or use cases, not just technologies).

 For example, when you do your basic in silico search in Mergeflow and go to Markets, you get “nutraceuticals” and “in-vitro toxicology testing”: